Katia L'Ecuyer, CPM, LDEM

 Trinette Thompson, CPM, LDEM

 Trinette graduated from the Midwives College of Utah (MCU) in 2003 and has attended nearly 2000 births in her career.
 She is the mother of six wonderful children, five of which were born at home.
 Trinette and Katia worked together at Better Birth and are proud to share the same practice guidelines and hold the same high standard of care for their clients.
-Trinette is a NARM approved preceptor and serves on the board for licensed direct entry midwives (LDEM) with the Utah’s Division of Occupational and Professional Licensing (DOPL).
+Trinette is a NARM approved preceptor and served on the board for licensed direct entry midwives (LDEM) with the Utah’s Division of Occupational and Professional Licensing (DOPL).

-Lacey Boehmer, Student
+Lacey Boehmer, CPM, LDEM

-Throughout Lacey's life, she has always been drawn to birth.
-As a young child, she wanted to be an OBGYN.
-Through her young adult years, she changed paths and embarked on her journey of motherhood.
-She is now a mom of four kids.
-She had two hospital births with her two oldest kids, one in 2006 and her second child in 2010.
-In 2015, while pregnant with her third child, she sought out midwifery care in search of something that made her feel she had more autonomy over her pregnancy and birth experience.
+Lacey has always been drawn to birth, as a young child she wanted to be an OBGYN.
+Her path changed as she embarked on the journey of motherhood.
+She is now a mom of four kids, one who is now an adult!
+She had two hospital births with her two oldest kids.
+Once pregnant with her third child, she sought out midwifery care in search of something that made her feel like she had more autonomy.
 She birthed her third child at a birth center.
-This new experience gave her a passion for a physiologic birth.
-Her fourth child she had in 2023, this birth was in the comfort of her own home.
-Since this birth, she has gained a love for home birth.
-Simultaneously, while she was pregnant with her fourth child, she enrolled in midwifery school.
-She currently attends Midwives College of Utah and maintains a 4.0 GPA and has a goal to graduate with honors.
-Although Lacey is newer to midwifery, she is not new to birth.
-She has been a birth photographer for over 20 years.
-Lacey is excited that she has begun fulfilling her childhood passion to be more involved in the birthing experience.
-Lacey is dedicated, passionate, and caring.
-She brings this energy to Innate Midwifery and to every birth she attends.
+This new experience gave her a passion for physiological birth, and her fourth child was born in the comfort of her home.
+While she was pregnant with her fourth child, she enrolled in midwifery school at the Midwives College of Utah.
+Lacey is now fulfilling her childhood passion by being more involved in the birth world.

 OUR PHILOSOPHY